It really depends on the course and the nature of the assignment, but the "short and sweet" answer is below, followed by more detailed information.

 Students should also be searching the library Catalog to find other books and materials related to their topic.

-Course Guides (LibGuides)
+Research Guides (LibGuides)

 Searching online databases is a great way for your students to find scholarly journal articles, as well as magazine, newspaper and encyclopedia articles.
 By far, one of our most popular and useful databases is Academic Search Complete.